Practice Direction No 6 – Appeal against a decision of an Arbitrator

 (d) include the relevant page and line number to the Commission’s official transcript of proceedings.

-21. The submissions must be typed or printed in a neat, legible manner.
+- The submissions must be presented in a neat, legible manner.
 They must be signed by the person who prepared them and have the following recorded under the signature:

 (b) the signatory’s telephone number, and